broadinstitute/seqr-loading-pipelines/README.md

    b.
 After this initial setup, you can just click `Preset OS Shell` to open a new terminal where docker and kubectl are preconfigured to use the local kubernetes cluster.

-5.  **Trouble-shooting:** If your computer goes to sleep or reboots, the CoreOS / Kube-Solo VM may become unresponsive, requiring it to be rebooted (or possibly even reinitialized)
+5.  **Trouble-shooting Kube-Solo VM setup issues:** If your computer goes to sleep or reboots, the CoreOS / Kube-Solo VM may become unresponsive, requiring it to be rebooted (or possibly even reinitialized)

     For some reason,